KnowScratcher/DreamKnot/README.md

 ⚠️DreamKnot is not completed yet, it's only a draft for now, we're sorry for any inconvenience.⚠️

-🧭Now collecting response for syntax, if you like, fill [this form](https://forms.gle/XWxE8HftuyitmGeA7) in.
+🧭Now collecting response for syntax, if you like, fill [this form](https://forms.gle/XWxE8HftuyitmGeA7) in🧭

 # More Languages
 English | [台灣中文](/docs/zhtw_README.md)